 Some of the things that can be fixed through simple, natural remedies include anxiety and stress, depression, disobedience, joint pains, and skin conditions, among other things.
-There are also a lot of simple techniques that are used to correct bad behavior and you can find useful resources that explain these techniques and how to implement them effectively.
+There are also a lot of simple techniques that are used to correct bad behavior, and you can find helpful resources that explain these techniques and how to implement them effectively.

-Being able to correct your dog’s strange behavior without the use of medical treatments ensures that your dog bounces back with natural energy and doesn’t need to return to the clinic for more medication or check-ups.
+Correcting your dog’s strange behavior without the use of medical treatments ensures that your dog bounces back with natural energy and doesn’t need to return to the clinic for more medication or check-ups.
 You also don’t have to fuss with trying to get your dog to take pills or worry about it having a bad reaction to a medication.
-Natural remedies are risk-free and inexpensive so there is virtually no harm in trying them out before taking the time to haul your dog off to the veterinary clinic, which for many is a struggle in itself.
+Natural remedies are risk-free and inexpensive, so there is virtually no harm in trying them out before taking the time to haul your dog off to the veterinary clinic, which for many is a struggle.

 Recognizing Depression in Dogs

-Dogs sometimes get depressed or noticeably sad and it’s often for the same reasons that a person might experience these emotions.
+Dogs sometimes get depressed or noticeably sad, and it’s often for the same reasons that a person might experience these emotions.
 Unless your dog’s breed has a naturally sad-looking face, you can often spot depression based on visuals alone.
-Otherwise, there are several behavioral changes that may be signs of depression.
+Otherwise, several behavioral changes may be signs of depression.

-If you notice your dog acting strangely after you’ve moved to a new home, after you introduce a new pet into the family, or after you begin to show signs of depression yourself, you will likely figure out the reason behind the behavior.
-Just the same as people, dogs may respond negatively to a sudden change of location, the loss of a loved one, or a dramatic change of schedule.
-Dogs may also sense their owners’ depressive state and mimic the sentiment so it all depends on your situation.
+Suppose you notice your dog acting strangely after you’ve moved to a new home, intro ced a new pet into the family, or after you begin to show signs of depression yourself.
+In that case, you will likely figure out the reason behind the behavior.
+Like people, dogs may respond negatively to a sudden change of location, the loss of a loved one, or a dramatic schedule change.
+Depending on your situation, dogs may sense their owners’ depressive state and mimic the sentiment.
 Of course, physical pains may also trigger a depressive state as well.